 From the Expression of Interest stage to recruiting a candidate, the process takes approximately 10-14 weeks, and a minimum of 8.
 Please consider these timescales when planning how you engage with the scheme.

 Young people have borne the brunt of past recessions.
 We will do everything we can to help them find paid work and protect them from the coming economic storm.

-As a Representative, we are keen to work collaboratively with stakeholder groups, sector bodies, and networks to ensure all employers are presented a clear and consistent offer, with the wrap-around support needed to ensure the experience for both young people and employers is positive and fulfilling.
+As a Gateway, we are keen to work collaboratively with stakeholder groups, sector bodies, and networks to ensure all employers are presented a clear and consistent offer, with the wrap-around support needed to ensure the experience for both young people and employers is positive and fulfilling.